theiterators/kebs/README.md

 }
 ```

 All of this can be left to `kebs-spray-json`.
-Let's pretend we are to write an `akka-http` router:
+Let's pretend we are to write an `pekko-http` router:

 ```scala
 class ThingRouter(thingsService: ThingsService)(implicit ec: ExecutionContext) {